devr24/Cloud.Core.Messaging.GcpPubSub/readme.md

 You will need the following setup to use this package:

 1) Google Cloud Platform (GCP) account
+2) GCP Project (your Project Id is needed for config)
-2) Instance of GCP Pub/Sub
+3) Instance of GCP Pub/Sub within your Project
-3) IAM setup for the GCP Pub/Sub and download of credentials json
+4) IAM setup for an account you will use to connect to the GCP Pub/Sub - download the credentials json file

 ## Initialisation and Authentication
 When you download your credentials file, there are two options (at the moment) for authenticating to GCP Pub/Sub.
 As shown as follows along with initialisation: